Hallvaeb/masterthesis/Other/Code/README.md

 ANALYTICS:
-Here are the heatmap generation code.
+Here are the heatmap and peak hours generation code.
 Note that the code is not optimized.
 The best template for creating heatmaps would be the simple heatmap.py file. logs_to_df.py reveals the basic dumb way that was used to read data from log files to a dataframe.

 The daily txt log file looks like this: